Jeunese/jeunese.github.io/docs/docs-as-code.md

 Good technical documentation is clear and useful to the reader, aided with the use of a [writing guide](https://jeunese.github.io/#/guidelines), along with empathy for the intended audience.

-These inputs are only one aspect of good technical writing.
-Technical documentation also benefits from an efficient and effective process for delivering the *output*.
+Technical documentation also benefits from an efficient and effective process for delivering the output.

 Docs-as-Code allows you to output technical documentation alongside the products your content refers to.
 Using the Docs-as-Code approach, up-to-date documentation is part of your "Definition of Done", and must be written before a product or feature can be released.
 Documentation becomes *part* of the product or feature, and so can't be neglected.